 Ordering Particular Tests

-Testing profiles should only be ordered when all profile components are medically necessary, as only medically necessary components will be paid.
-Individual tests or a less inclusive profile should be ordered for a patient when all of the tests are not medically necessary.
-Aegis offers a la carte tests and tests that include a set of non-standard test profiles.
+Testing profiles should only be ordered when every component of the profile is medically necessary, as only medically necessary components will be covered.
+Individual tests or a less inclusive profile should be ordered for a patient when all of the tests in a larger test offering are not medically necessary.
+Aegis offers a la carte tests and tests that include sets of non-standard test profiles.
 Additional information on a la carte tests, the individual components of offered profiles, and the Medicare reimbursement paid for each component of a la carte tests and offered profiles may be found in the following link (the information in the link is updated on an annual basis): http://www.aegislabs.com/fee-schedule.

 To the extent that you order a customized profile, you should note the following:

-- Ordering customized profiles may result in tests which are found not to be covered, reasonable, or medically necessary, and only those tests that are medically necessary should be ordered for each patient; and
+• Ordering profiles may result in tests which are found not to be covered, reasonable, or medically necessary, and only those tests that are medically necessary should be ordered for each patient; and

 Medicare Fee Schedule